An Algorithm for Local Transverse Feedback Linearization: Introduction

 The exact full-state feedback linearization problem is one issue tackled and resolved by taking a geometric approach.
 The problem asks whether there exists a change of coordinates \(\xi = \Phi(x)\) and feedback transformation \(v = \alpha(x) + \beta(x)\, u\) that locally transforms the nonlinear control-affine system

 into a linear, controllable system

 Hunt, Su and Meyer presented in~\cite{HuntSuMeyer1983} necessary and sufficient conditions upon which such a transformation exists.
-If the conditions are satisfied, then the transformation \(\Phi\) can be found by solving a large system of partial differential equations in multiple independent and dependent variables.
+If the conditions are satisfied, then the transformation \(\Phi\) can be found by solving a large system of partial differential equations (PDE).

-The difficulty solving this system of partial differential equations was clear, and within a few years attempts were made to alleviate the difficulty.
-The first attempt was made in~\cite{Gardner1991} by Gardner and Shadwick in the case where the Kronecker indices are distinct.
+\begingroup\blue The difficulty solving this system of PDEs was clear, and within a few years attempts were made to alleviate the difficulty.
+The first attempt was made in~\cite{Gardner1991} by Gardner and Shadwick in the case where the controllability indices of \((A, B)\) in the target system are distinct.
 They completed their work in~\cite{Gardner1992} for the general case.
-The GS algorithm, their proposed approach, minimizes the number of integrations required to find the transformation \(\Phi.\) The algorithm relies on constructing appropriately adapted generators for the derived flag.
-This remarkable work soon inspired attempts at reduced, algorithmic solutions to other nonlinear control design problems such as dynamic feedback linearization~\cite{Tilbury1994, Aranda-Bricaire1995} and differential flatness~\cite{Schoberl2014}.
+The GS algorithm, their proposed approach, minimizes the number of integrations required to find the transformation \(\Phi.\) \endgroup This remarkable work soon inspired attempts at algorithmic solutions to other nonlinear control design problems such as dynamic feedback linearization~\cite{Tilbury1994, Aranda-Bricaire1995} and differential flatness~\cite{Schoberl2014}.

-An interesting problem arose in the late 1990s with application to motion control problems: given a controlled invariant submanifold \(\Manifold{N}\) of the state-space, when is it possible to feedback linearize those dynamics that act transverse to \(\Manifold{N}\)?
-This problem, known as the transverse feedback linearization problem, differs from partial feedback linearization in that it \emph{starts} with a desired zero dynamics manifold \(\Manifold{N}\) and asks to find a state and feedback transformation that locally linearizes dynamics transverse to it.
-The submanifold \(\Manifold{N}\) could, for example, represent a desired path for the system to traverse.
+An interesting problem arose in the late 1990s with application to motion control problems: given a controlled invariant submanifold \(\Manifold{N}\) of the state-space, when is it possible to feedback linearize those dynamics that act transverse\footnote{\blue The dynamics are not tangent to the set.} to \(\Manifold{N}\)?
+This problem, known as the transverse feedback linearization (TFL) problem, differs from partial feedback linearization in that it \emph{starts} with a desired zero dynamics manifold \(\Manifold{N}\) and asks to find a state and feedback transformation that locally linearizes dynamics transverse to it.
 When \(\Manifold{N}\) is an orbit, necessary and sufficient conditions upon which this could be done was found by Banaszuk and Hauser in~\cite{Banaszuk1995}.
 Nielsen and Maggiore then presented conditions for when \(\Manifold{N}\) is a general submanifold~\cite{Nielsen2008}.
 They also suggested a semi-constructive procedure that can be used to find the aforementioned state and feedback transformation in simple cases.